arcus/education_fellows/intro_to_r_rstudio/intro_to_r_rstudio.md

 R code looks something like this.
 Note that this is code that uses external data from the University of California, Irvine.
 This is example code, the output of which I can share publicly, unlike the output of data from the Arcus Training Lab.
 We won't actually use this code in our hands-on work.

 Can't see the entire line of code?
-You should be able to scroll over using the bottom scrollbar, mouse, or keyboard.
+You should be able to scroll over using mouse or keyboard.

 ```r